kacperwyczawski/sigma-cars/README.md

 1. Install [Docker](https://www.docker.com/) and [Git](https://git-scm.com/downloads) on your machine.
 2. Clone this repository by running `git clone https://github.com/kacperwyczawski/sigma-cars.git SigmaCars`.
-3. Run with `docker compose up -f SigmaCars/Backend/docker-compose.yml`.
+3. Run with `docker compose up -f SigmaCars/docker-compose.yml`.

 ## 🚀 How to use

-- After running the application, open `http://localhost` in your preferred web browser. *(not working yet)*
+- After running the application, open `http://localhost` in your preferred web browser.
-- You can access OpenAPI schema at `http://localhost/api/schema/v1` (can be imported into Postman).
+- You can access OpenAPI schema at `http://localhost:5000/schema/v1` (can be imported into Postman).
-- All REST API endpoints start with `http://localhost/api`.
+- All REST API endpoints start with `http://localhost:5000`.

 ## ℹ️ Other info